Liouville quantum gravity as a mating of trees: Welding quantum wedges

 \subsection{Zipping up a thin wedge}

-We are now going to generalize Proposition~\ref{prop::cone_divide} to show that slicing a quantum cone with an independent self-intersecting whole-plane $\SLE_\kappa(\rho)$ process yields a thin wedge.
+We are now restate part of Theorem~\ref{thm::bubbles_quantum_local_typical}, which extends Proposition~\ref{prop::cone_divide} to show that slicing a quantum cone with an independent self-intersecting whole-plane $\SLE_\kappa(\rho)$ process yields a thin wedge.
 Equivalently, conformally welding the left and right sides of a thin wedge yields a certain quantum cone decorated with an independent self-intersecting whole-plane $\SLE_\kappa(\rho)$ process.